M3 ideas

 Special thanks to Karin for the solution!

-10 thoughts on “Getting the M3 profile in a Mashup”
+10 Responses to “Getting the M3 profile in a Mashup”

 Very good information on this page.